bvibber/ogv.js/readme.md

 YCbCr->RGB conversion could be done in WebGL on supporting browsers (IE 11, Chrome, Firefox), if that makes a measurable difference.

+*Flash decoder fallback*

+The Flash version seems to decode video fairly well, but the YCbCr->ARGB conversion is significantly slower than the JavaScript version even on IE. There is likely a better way to do that in Flash anyway though... might also try moving that code into C, in case the compiler does better.

 ## Difficulties

 *Threading*